top of page

 Additionally, choose a spot for drying that avoids any harsh sunlight or heat.

-Machine-Drying Compression Wear
+Machine-Drying Compression Garments

 If you’re opting to machine-dry your compression wear, be sure to avoid any potential of excessive heat exposure, as this can be very harmful to the elasticity of the compression fibers.